How to Prepare Your Business for a Natural Disaster or Emergency

 Or say your company relies heavily on computer programs or data for day-to-day operations.
 Preparing for cyberattacks and phishing attempts is going to be more important to you than it may be for other companies that don’t handle tons of data.

-As you evaluate your business’ vulnerability to each kind of emergency, think about the potential hazards and impacts on your facility and business operations.
+As you evaluate your business’s vulnerability to each kind of emergency, think about the potential hazards and impacts on your facility and business operations.

 Consider the following questions: